 21.15 The literacy rate of Orissa (63.1%) is close to all India rates (64.8%).
-Low women literacy rate and high drop out of children at primary education level are major factors level responsible for low of human development index.
-The State Government is therefore keen to universalize primary education as а part of Millennium The Development Goals.
-State has launched various schemes for achieving reduction in dropout rates with focus on Scheduled Caste, Scheduled Tribe and girl students.
+Low women literacy rate and high drop out of children at primary education level are major factors responsible for low level of development index.
+The State Government is therefore keen to universalize primary education as а part of Millennium Development Goals.
+The State launched various schemes for achieving reduction in dropout rates with focus on Scheduled Caste, Scheduled Tribe and girl students.